Everyone has questions:

-In a related practice, Meteorological Astrology (Astrometeorology) has been used for millennia to make long-range weather forecasts.
+Similarly, Meteorological Astrology (Astrometeorology) has been used for millennia to make long-range weather forecasts.
 Will it be colder or warmer on average this summer?
 Is there a likelihood of excessive rain?

 Astrophysiognomy concerned itself with correlations between planetary cycles and the physical appearance of biological forms.

 For hundreds of years, Medical Astrology was used by doctors to help them answer questions about the cause of an illness, how long it might last, the best herbs or medicines to use for a cure, and when to administer those cures.
 Doctors regularly used the techniques of medical astrology even into the 1800s.
-In many ways the practice of Medical Astrology is similar to Chinese or Ayurvedic medicine practiced today.
+In many ways, the practice of Medical Astrology is similar to Chinese or Ayurvedic medicine practiced today.

 Judicial astrology included those astrological practices at times frowned on by the Church.
-Their argument centered around discomfort with using astrology to determine the “divine will,” which of course was the exclusive purview of the Church.
+Their argument centered around discomfort with using astrology to determine the “divine will,” which, of course, was the exclusive purview of the Church.

 What’s happening with my tribe?

 Electional Astrology, called katarche by the ancient Greeks, is a logical corollary.
-If one considered the birth of a city or group could tell us something about its destiny, how then could we choose the most auspicious moment to begin something new?
+If one considered that the birth of a city or group could tell us something about its destiny, how could we choose the most auspicious moment to begin something new?
 Religious rites were planned by the stars, as was the founding of cities, to ensure the best relationship of the people to the gods.

 What’s happening with me?

 Horary Astrology is used to find an answer to a specific question.
 The types of questions can range from “where did I lose my car keys?” to “will I get this job?”
-The astrologer analyzing the chart of the moment the question is asked to discover the answers.
+The astrologer analyzes the chart of the moment the question is asked to discover the answers.